ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/background.md

 ## Arm-hosted GitHub runners

-Hosted GitHub runners are provided by GitHub so you don't need to setup and manage cloud infrastructure.
+Hosted GitHub runners are provided by GitHub so you don't need to set up and manage cloud infrastructure.
 Arm-hosted GitHub runners use the Arm architecture so you can build and test software without cross-compiling or instruction emulation.

 Arm-hosted GitHub runners enable you to optimize your workflows, reduce cost, and improve energy consumption.